Incontinence Protection for Furniture and Cars

 Advertisement

-It’s equally important to protect car seats from accidents and leaks so you don’t have to worry when driving with your older adult.
+It’s equally essential to protect car seats from accidents and leaks so you don’t have to worry when driving with your older adult.

 Some options: